peteroupc/peteroupc.github.io/random.md

 <a id=Examples_2></a>
 ### Examples

+Custom seeds can come into play in the following situations, among others.

+<a id=Games></a>
+#### Games

 Many kinds of games generate game levels or game states using apparently-random principles, such as--

-- procedural terrain for a role-playing game,
+- procedural maps for a role-playing game,
 - [shuffling](#Shuffling) a digital deck of cards for a solitaire game, or
-- a game board with pieces that normally vary their positions every session.
+- a game board or puzzle board that normally varies every session,

+where the game might need to generate the same result of that kind multiple times.

+In general, such a game should use a PRNG with a custom seed for such purposes only if--

+1. generating the random result uses relatively many random numbers (say, more than a few thousand), and the application finds it impractical to store or distribute the result or the numbers for later use (see recommendations 2 and 3), or
-In general, such a game should use a PRNG with a custom seed for such purposes _only_ if it generates a "code" or "password" based on that seed (such as a barcode or a string or letters and digits) and makes that "code" or "password" accessible to the player, to allow the player to start the level or state repeatedly (because of [seeding recommendation](#Seeding_Recommendations) #2).
+2. the game generates a "code" or "password" based on that seed (such as a barcode or a string of letters and digits) and makes that "code" or "password" accessible to the player, to allow the player to start the level or state repeatedly (see recommendation 2).

-The following are other examples of when using a custom seed is appropriate:
+Option 1 often applies to games that generate procedural terrain for game levels, since the terrain often exhibits random variations over an extended space.
+Option 1 is less suitable for puzzle game boards or card shuffling, since much less data needs to be stored.

+<a id=Unit_Testing></a>
+#### Unit Testing

-- Unit testing a method that uses a seeded PRNG in place of another kind of RNG for the purpose of the test (provided the method meets point 5).
+A custom seed is appropriate when unit testing a method that uses a seeded PRNG in place of another kind of RNG for the purpose of the test (provided the method meets recommendation 5).

-<a id=Other_Situations></a>
+<a id=Verifiable_Random_Numbers></a>
-### Other Situations

-Seeds also come into play in other situations, such as:
+#### Verifiable Random Numbers

-* **Verifiable randomness.** _Verifiable random numbers_ are random numbers (such as randomly generated seeds) that are disclosed along with all the information required to verify their generation.
+_Verifiable random numbers_ are random numbers (such as randomly generated seeds) that are disclosed along with all the information required to verify their generation.
 Usually, of the information used to derive such numbers, at least some of it is not known by anyone until some time after the announcement is made that those numbers will be generated, but all of it will eventually be publicly available.
 In some cases, some of the information required to verify the numbers' generation is disclosed in the announcement that those numbers will be generated.

 One process to generate verifiable random numbers is described in [RFC 3797](https://www.rfc-editor.org/rfc/rfc3797.txt) (to the extent its advice is not specific to the Internet Engineering Task Force or its Nominations Committee).
 Although the source code given in that RFC uses the MD5 algorithm, the process does not preclude the use of hash algorithms stronger than MD5 (see the last paragraph of section 3.3 of that RFC).

+<a id=Noise></a>
+#### Noise

-* **Noise.** Randomly generated numbers can serve as _noise_, that is, a randomized variation in images and sound.
-The RNG used to generate the noise--
+Randomly generated numbers can serve as _noise_, that is, a randomized variation in images and sound.
+There are two kinds of noise generation methods:
-     - must be an unpredictable-random implementation, if computer or information security is involved; otherwise,
-     - must follow the [seedable PRNG recommendations](#Seedable_PRNG_Recommendations), if the [seeding recommendations](#Seeding_Recommendations) apply to the noise generation; otherwise,
-     - must be a statistical-random or unpredictable-random implementation, if the RNG is not used solely to generate noise; otherwise,
-     - need only be as strong as required to achieve the desired effect.

-    (A detailed description of noise algorithms, such as white, pink, or other [colored noise](https://en.wikipedia.org/wiki/Colors_of_noise), [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise), or fractal Brownian motion, is outside the scope of this page.)
+1. [Colored noise](https://en.wikipedia.org/wiki/Colors_of_noise), such as white noise and pink noise.
+Here, the same RNG recommendations apply to these functions as they do to most other cases.
+2. _Noise functions_, including [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) and fractal Brownian motion, output one or more random numbers given an _n_-dimensional point as input.
+Although noise functions don't take seeds themselves, the core of a noise function can be an RNG that converts an _n_-dimensional point to a seed for a PRNG, then uses the PRNG to generate a random number.
+The noise function's PRNG should follow the [seedable PRNG recommendations](#Seedable_PRNG_Recommendations) if the [seeding recommendations](#Seeding_Recommendations) apply to the noise generation or if the PRNG is not used solely to generate noise; otherwise, the noise function need only be as strong as required to achieve the desired effect.
+However, noise functions (rather than other RNGs) ought to be used only if it's not feasible to achieve the randomized variation without them.

 <a id=Programming_Language_APIs></a>
 ## Programming Language APIs